Blog · Analysis · Last reviewed June 23, 2026

 John Brunner's The Shockwave Rider is an early warning about information control, surveillance, and personal data as an instrument of power.
 Its world is not important because it perfectly forecast technical infrastructure.
 It is important because it understood that a data society creates new fugitives: people trying to escape not a jail cell, but a total administrative picture of themselves.

 Neal Stephenson's Snow Crash added a more explicitly memetic and linguistic threat model.
 The metaverse was not simply a virtual place.
 It was a corporate, social, and neurological environment where code, language, identity, and contagion crossed boundaries.
-In the age of generative AI, that looks less like fantasy and more like a warning about interfaces that can shape belief directly.
+In the age of generative AI, that looks less like a literal forecast and more like a warning about interfaces that can shape belief directly.

 These writers form a sequence: Brunner sees the administrative net, Sterling sees technological subculture, Stephenson sees the immersive memetic platform.
 Together they describe the control surfaces of the present.